Qui Tam/False Claims Act Lawsuits

 The False Claims Act and other whistleblower programs often involve complex procedural requirements.
 We can help you navigate these programs.
-In addition, whistleblowers that are represented by an attorney can remain anonymous when filing complaints with the SEC, CFTC, or IRS Whistleblower Programs.
+In addition, whistleblowers who are represented by an attorney can remain anonymous when filing complaints with the SEC, CFTC, or IRS Whistleblower Programs.

 What Makes A Good Case?

-If you’re ready to stand up for your beliefs and expose fraud against the Government, ask yourself the following questions before giving us a call.
+If you’re ready to stand up for your beliefs and expose fraud against the government, ask yourself the following questions before giving us a call:

-1) Is there fraud against a Government Program or illegal activity that can be pursued by the DOJ, SEC, CFTC, or IRS?
+1) Is there fraud against a government program or illegal activity that can be pursued by the DOJ, SEC, CFTC, or IRS?

 Only certain types of illegal activity can qualify for a whistleblower reward.
 Check out our program specific pages to see if your information is the type that could lead to a successful whistleblower action.

-2) Did I learn about this fraud first hand and am I the first person to alert the Government?
+2) Did I learn about this fraud firsthand, and am I the first person to alert the government?

-The whistleblower programs are designed to provide incentive for alerting the Government about non-public fraud and illegal schemes.
+The whistleblower programs are designed to provide incentive for alerting the government about non-public fraud and illegal schemes.
 That means you need to have original evidence that is not already the subject of an enforcement action or news story.
 The longer you wait to report the fraud, the worse your chances are to recover a reward.

 3) Can I prove it?